MehulAgarwal10/MiniProject/README.md

 # MiniProject

+(Note: This is not the project report documentation.
+This is just a brief description of our project, and the code we have written.
+The documentation is provided seperately.)

 Graph Theory and Network Flow

 This project is aimed at examining the working and applications of Network Flow Algorithms, in this case the Ford-Fulkerson Algorithm.